 FoxMind Canada Enterprises Ltd. v.
 Abctec, et al., 21-cv-5146 (KPF) (S.D.N.Y.
+July 14,

-July 14, 2022) is attached hereto as Exhibit C.
+2022) is attached hereto as Exhibit C.

-53. Neither I, nor anyone else at Pinkfong, to the best of my knowledge, have publicized this Application or Plaintiff's intent to seek entry of a temporary restraining order against the Defendants to any third party.
+57. Neither I, nor anyone else at FoxMind, to the best of my knowledge, have publicized this

+Application or Plaintiff's intent to seek entry of a temporary restraining order against the the best of my knowledge the foregoing is true and correct.

+Defendants to any third party.

-I declare under the penalty of perjury under the laws of the United States of America that to the best of my knowledge the foregoing is true and correct.
+I declare under the penalty of perjury under the laws of the United States of America that to